Interesting facts about Joseph Mallord William Turner

 11. J. M. W. Turner voyaged a ton into France, Italy, and Switzerland.

-Turner continued to travel in his later years, visiting Germany, Denmark, and Czechoslovakia.
-He had a passion for painting the cathedral in Venice, and one of his most famous works is The Grand Canal Venice, painted in 1835.
+Turner continued to travel in his later years, visiting Italy, Germany, Denmark, and Czechoslovakia.
+He had a passion for traveling and painting.
+Especially painting the cathedral in Venice, it's one of his most famous works: The Grand Canal Venice, painted in 1835.

-As he passed, he was covered in Westminster Abbey by numerous famous scholars, artists, and researchers.
+As he was passing away, in Westminster Abbey he was surrounded by numerous scholars, artists, and researchers.

 What did William Turner die of?

-Turner died of cholera at the home of Sophia Caroline Booth, in Cheyne Walk in Chelsea, on 19 December 1851.
+Turner died of cholera at the home of Sophia Caroline Booth, on December 19, 1851.
 He is buried in St Paul's Cathedral, where he rests near Sir Joshua Reynolds.
 He lived for 76 years (1775–1851).

 J. M. W. Turner Quotes

 "To select, combine and concentrate that which is beautiful in nature and admirable in art is as much the business of the landscape painter in his line as in the other departments of art." - J. M. W. Turner